spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 **SEE ALSO**

-* [ignite generate](#ignite-generate)	 - Generate clients, API docs from source code
+* [spellshape generate](#spellshape-generate)	 - Generate clients, API docs from source code

-## ignite network
+## spellshape network

 Launch a blockchain in production

 **Synopsis**

-Ignite Network commands allow to coordinate the launch of sovereign Cosmos blockchains.
+Spellshape Network commands allow to coordinate the launch of sovereign Cosmos blockchains.

 To launch a Cosmos blockchain you need someone to be a coordinator and others to be validators.
 These are just roles, anyone can be a coordinator or a validator.
-A coordinator publishes information about a chain to be launched on the Ignite blockchain, approves validator requests and coordinates the launch.
+A coordinator publishes information about a chain to be launched on the Spellshape blockchain, approves validator requests and coordinates the launch.
 Validators send requests to join a chain and start their nodes when a blockchain is ready for launch.